jacerider/LeglessJosh/README.md

 # LeglessJosh
 Josh doesn't need two legs.
+He only needs one.